Terms and conditions - May 2020 to April 2021

 b) If you have a mandatory meal plan and move out of the residence you were assigned.
 Students who move out of a residence with mandatory meal plan have the option to keep their meal plan for the remainder of the validity of the meal plan or receive a cancellation or refund of the remaining balance (pro rata).
 The cancellation or refund is only made once the uOttawa Card Service receives confirmation from the Housing Service that you have in fact moved out and the calculation will be based on all completed documentation.
 If you move into another residence that has a mandatory meal plan, you will be required to keep the meal plan that was applied to your uOttawa Card.

 c) Under certain medical conditions.
-Refunds for medical reasons are only processed once the student has met with the University dietician and has presented a medical certificate from a family physician practising at University Health Services.
-In such cases, the uOttawa Card Service will only proceed with a meal plan refund once the Service has been notified by the campus dietician.
+Cancellations or refunds for medical reasons are only processed once the student has met with the University dietician and for which a student has presented documentation as directed by the dietician.
+In such cases, the uOttawa Card Service will only proceed with a meal plan cancellation or refund once the Service has been notified by the campus dietician.

-d) For any other reason, you may submit a refund form to the uOttawa Card Service before the end of the trial period.
+d) For any other reason, you may submit a meal plan cancellation or refund request to the uOttawa Card Service before the end of the trial period.

-The uOttawa Card Service will provide a refund only upon the receipt of fully completed documentation.
+The uOttawa Card Service will provide a cancellation or refund only upon the receipt of fully completed documentation.
 Simply withdrawing from, or leaving, the University will not initiate the meal plan refund process.